psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 On the last day of his seven years Billy was penniless, and he went to the taproom of his favourite inn, which was full.

-"Well, boys," said Billy, "we must have some money to-night.
+"Well, boys," said Billy, "we must have some money tonight.
 I'll treat you, and give you a pound each," and rising, he placed his tumbler in the middle of the table, and wished for twenty pounds.
 No sooner had he wished than a ball of fire came through the ceiling, and the twenty sovereigns fell into the tumbler.
 Everyone was taken aback, and there was a noise as if a bomb had burst, and the fireball disappeared, and rolled down the garden path, the landlord following it.
 After this they each drank what they liked, and Billy gave them a sovereign apiece before he went home.

-The next morning he was in his smithy making Billy Duffy and the Devil, a pair of horseshoes, when the devil came in and /said :
+The next morning he was in his smithy making Billy Duffy and the Devil, a pair of horseshoes, when the devil came in and said :

 " Well, Billy, I'll want you this morning."